NYCOpportunity/growingupnyc-patterns/src/components/tip-card/tip-card.md

-Brain buiding card found on sigle age guide page.
+Brain building card can be found on the single age guide pages and provides tip tailored to the specific age group.